idaholab/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step1.md

 Note that, since we solve a pseudo-transient, the initial conditions should be interpreted as initial guesses of the solution.
-We set the initial guess of the velocity to 0 and the initial guess of pressure to $5.4$ MPa.
+We set the initial guess of the velocity to a very small number (this precludes problems that some objects might have with zero velocity) and the initial guess of pressure to $5.4$ MPa.
 The initial condition for pressure is mismatched with the outlet pressure to make the problem slightly harder to solve.